 Dr. James Braun (Planner/Course Director) had no relevant financial relationships to disclose.

-Dr. Gulick (Presenter) had no relevant financial relationships to disclose.
+Dr. Roy Gulick (Presenter) has no relevant financial relationships to disclose.
 Dr. Gulick submitted his slides in advance for adequate peer review, and will support his presentation and clinical recommendations with the best available evidence from the medical literature.

 This PRN CME activity is funded in part by unrestricted educational grants from:

-To obtain CME credit for this PRN program, please visit the PRN Video Channel
+To obtain CME credit for this PRN program, please visit the PRN Courses Page

 at the Clinical Education Initiative (CEI) web site.
 PRN and the Medical Society of the State of New York (MSSNY) jointly sponsor PRN enduring materials for CME, and provide them at no cost to the AIDS Institute of the New York State Department of Health (NYSDOH) for broadcast through the CEI.
 We thank the NYSDOH for making our CME programs available to a wider audience, and hope you will also browse the many other educational opportunities offered by the CEI.